 These guidelines and full research report were funded by the Australian Communications Consumer Action Network (ACCAN) Grants Scheme, with additional funding support from the Australian Communication Exchange (ACE), the Deaf Society of New South Wales (DSNSW), Deaf Services Queensland (DSQ), Vicdeaf, and the Western Australian Deaf Society (WADS).

-They were authored by Dr. Gabrielle Hodge, Chief Investigator Della Goswell (Macquarie University) and Lori Whynot, with valuable input from Stephanie Linder and Cathy Clark.
+They were authored by Dr. Gabrielle Hodge, Chief Investigator Della Goswell (Macquarie University) and Dr Lori Whynot, with valuable input from Stephanie Linder and Cathy Clark.
 The ethical aspects of this study were approved by Macquarie University Human Research Ethics Committee (no. 5201300755).

-We would also like to acknowledge Prof Jemina Napier (Heriot Watt University, Edinburgh) who was instrumental in the initial design of the research proposal and grant application, and also the valuable input from members of our project steering committee: Marianne Bridge (ASLIA National), Cindy Cave (DSQ), Mark Cave (ACE), Kate Matairavula (DSNSW), Sheena Walters (DSNSW), Brent Phillips (Vicdeaf), and Cara Smith (WADS).
+We would also like to acknowledge Professor Jemina Napier (Heriot Watt University, Edinburgh) who was instrumental in the initial design of the research proposal and grant application, and also the valuable input from members of our project steering committee: Marianne Bridge (ASLIA National), Cindy Cave (DSQ), Mark Cave (ACE), Kate Matairavula (DSNSW), Sheena Walters (DSNSW), Brent Phillips (Vicdeaf), and Cara Smith (WADS).

-Our additional thanks to the project funders, Paul Heuston from ASLIA National, Maria Williams and Heather Loades from DeafCanDo in South Australia, and especially the forty-five consumers and translation practitioners who participated in the focus groups.
+Our additional thanks to the project funders, also Paul Heuston from ASLIA National, Maria Williams and Heather Loades from DeafCanDo in South Australia, and especially the forty-five consumers and translation practitioners who participated in the focus groups.